ghostapustaja/legionhub/README.md

 # LegionHub

-Legion Hub is a shitty Roblox script that will have multiple games supported. vuln scanner will be the first feature made (backdoor scanner included).
+Legion Hub is a shitty Roblox script that will have multiple games supported.

 ------------